truwana is also known as Cape Barren Island A map for kunanyi/Mt Wellington

-The Aboriginal and Dual Naming Policy will apply to naming Tasmanian features and places in accordance with the Survey Coordination Act 1944.
+The Aboriginal and Dual Naming Policy will apply to naming Tasmanian features and places in accordance with the Place Names Act 2020.

-Responsibility of attaching names to places remains with the Nomenclature Board, based within the Department of Primary Industries, Parks, Water and the Environment (DPIPWE).
+Responsibility of attaching names to places remains with the Place Names Advisory Panel, based within the Department of Primary Industries, Parks, Water and the Environment (DPIPWE).

 To date, 13 places are assigned under the Aboriginal and Dual Naming Policy 2012.
 This is an important step in the ongoing recognition and preservation of lutruwita's/Tasmania's Aboriginal heritage and culture.
 The dual named places are:

 - kunanyi / Mount Wellington.
 Dual name for the mountain

 - kanamaluka /River Tamar.
 Dual name for the river from its source in Launceston to its mouth at Low Head